Page last updated: March 2026

 Expert content reviewers:

-Providing children and young people with information about the treatment, why and how it is done, and possible side effects can prepare them for what to expect and help them adjust.
+Providing children and young people with information about the treatment, why and how it is done, and possible side effects can help them understand what to expect in the weeks and months ahead.

 Outline the treatment plan